 7. Go for a wander around your neighborhood

-Take a stroll and find out where the restaurants and bars are around your area.
+Take a stroll and find out where the restaurants and local bars are around your area.
 Don’t be afraid to get lost; you can always take a taxi home or ask for directions.
 This is the best way to learn any new place, foreign or not.

 9. Give yourself permission to be homesick